Izzy Stradlin: 1985–1991: Guns N' Roses

 In March 1985, Stradlin founded Guns N' Roses with Axl Rose and members of L.A.
 Guns, Tracii Guns, Ole Beich and Rob Gardner, as a favor to L.A.
 Guns manager, Raz Cue, who had previously booked the act at the Troubadour.
 By June, the lineup consisted of Rose, guitarist Slash, rhythm guitarist Stradlin, bassist Duff McKagan, and drummer Steven Adler.
 They played nightclubs—such as the Whisky a Go Go, The Roxy, and The Troubadour—and opened for larger acts throughout 1985 and 1986.
 During this period, the band wrote much of its classic material, and Stradlin established himself as a key songwriter.
+In their early days, Stradlin worked as a pimp and drug dealer to help the band raise money, saying in a 1987 interview "[we] sold drugs, sold girls, sold… we just got it.
+We managed.
+In the beginning we’d throw parties and ransack a girl’s purse while one of the guys was with her.

-In July 1987, Guns N' Roses released their debut album, Appetite for Destruction, which to date has sold over 28 million copies worldwide, including 18 million in the United States alone.
+In July 1987, Guns N' Roses released their debut album, Appetite for Destruction, which has sold over 28 million copies worldwide, including 18 million in the United States alone.
 Stradlin wrote or cowrote most of its songs, including the hits "Sweet Child o' Mine" and "Paradise City".
 He also wrote the hit "Patience" on the follow-up G N' R Lies, released in November 1988 to US sales of five million copies, despite containing only eight tracks, four of which were included on the previously released EP Live ?!*@ Like a Suicide.

 As their success grew, so did tensions within the band.
-In 1989, opening for The Rolling Stones, Rose made an on-stage announcement in which he threatened to leave the band if Slash and Adler didn't stop "dancing with Mr. Brownstone," a reference to their song of the same name about heroin.
+In 1989, opening for The Rolling Stones, Rose made an on-stage announcement in which he threatened to leave the band if Slash and Adler did not stop "dancing with Mr. Brownstone," a reference to their song of the same name about heroin.
 After being sentenced to a year's probation for urinating in public aboard an airplane (after which the band nicknamed him "Whizzy"), Stradlin decided to attain sobriety; he returned to his house in Indiana, where he detoxed from drugs and alcohol.